 The TCGP Arrangement encompasses all services covered by mainstream Medicaid Managed Care provided to the attributed patient population during the contract year.
-This includes preventive care, sick care, the care for all acute and chronic conditions and emergency medical care, as well as procedures or surgeries with a date of service or discharge date within the contract year.
+This includes preventive care, sick care, the care for all acute and chronic conditions including but not limited to diabetes, asthma, hypertension, depression, anxiety, bipolar disorder, schizophrenia as well as emergency medical care, procedures or surgeries with a date of service or discharge date within the contract year.